ALICHOUCHENE/Qmi8658c/README.md

   delay(100);
 }
 ```
-5. **Close Communication**: When done, use the `close` function to close communication with the QMI8658 device and put it into low power mode.
+5. **Close Communication**: when done, use the `close` function to close communication with the QMI8658 device and put it into low power mode.
 ```c
   qmi8658_result = qmi8658c.close();
   Serial.print("close result : ");